Subdiffusive light transport in three-dimensional subrandom arrays: Spectral properties of low discrepancy sequences

-In order to further understand the nature of the discovered localization transitions, we have studied the probability density function of the first-neighbor level spacing statistics of the complex Green's matrix eigenvalues $P(\hat{s})$, where $\hat{s}$=$|\Delta\Lambda|/\langle|\Delta\Lambda|\rangle$ is the nearest-neighbor eigenvalue spacing $|\Delta\Lambda|$=$|\Lambda_{n+1}-\Lambda_{n}|$ normalized to the average spacing.
-It is well-established that the suppression of the level repulsion phenomenon, i.e. $P(\hat{s})\rightarrow0$ when $\hat{s}\rightarrow0$, indicates the transition to localized states in both uniform \cite{Skipetrov2015,Escalante} and non-uniform open-scattering systems \cite{Sgrignuoli2019,DalNegroElliptic}.
-The distributions of level spacing show a clear crossover from level repulsion at low optical density to the absence of level repulsion at large optical density, which is akin to the situation observed in uniform random media under a strong magnetic field \cite{Skipetrov2015}.
-However, despite this similarity, the observed transition into the localized regime presents substantial differences with respect to the UR scenario, indicating that a different localization mechanism governs light interaction in the Halton and Sobol subrandom structures.
-In fact, we found that at low $\rho/k_0^3$, the distribution of the level spacing predicted by the Ginibre's ensemble of random matrices, which describes dissipative UR systems \cite{Zharekeshev}, does not well-reproduce the spectral statistics shown in Fig.\,\ref{Fig5}\,(a,b).
+In order to further understand the nature of the discovered transition, we have studied the probability density function of the first-neighbor level spacing statistics of the complex Green's matrix eigenvalues $P(\hat{s})$, where $\hat{s}$=$|\Delta\Lambda|/\langle|\Delta\Lambda|\rangle$ is the nearest-neighbor eigenvalue spacing $|\Delta\Lambda|$=$|\Lambda_{n+1}-\Lambda_{n}|$ normalized to the average spacing.
+This analysis is summarized in Fig.\,\ref{Fig5}.
+It is well-established that the suppression of the level repulsion phenomenon, \emph{i.e.} $P(\hat{s})\rightarrow0$ when $\hat{s}\rightarrow0$, indicates the transition to localized states in both uniform \cite{Skipetrov2015,Escalante} and non-uniform open-scattering systems \cite{Sgrignuoli2019,DalNegroElliptic}.
+The distributions of level spacing of Fig.\,\ref{Fig5} show a clear crossover from level repulsion at low optical density (see Fig.\,\ref{Fig5}\,(a-b)) to the absence of level repulsion at large optical density (see Fig.\,\ref{Fig5}\,(c-d)), which is akin to the situation observed in uniform random media under a strong magnetic field \cite{Skipetrov2015}.
+However, despite this similarity, the observed transition from level repulsion to level clustering presents substantial differences with respect to the UR scenario, indicating that a different localization mechanism governs light interaction in the Halton and Sobol subrandom structures.
+In fact, we found that at low $\rho/k_0^3$, the distribution of the level spacing predicted by the Ginibre's ensemble of random matrices, which describes open UR systems \cite{Skipetrov2015,Haake}, does not well-reproduce our spectral statistics, as shown in Fig.\,\ref{Fig5}\,(a,b) in dotted black lines.
 Instead, an excellent agreement was found using the Gaussian unitary ensemble (GUE) formula \cite{Mehta,Haake}: